Patching over Analytic Fibers and the Local-Global Principle: Relative proper curves

 We are very thankful to Antoine Ducros for bringing to our attention the following result.

-\begin{thm} Let $k$ be a complete non-trivially valued ultrametric field.
+\begin{thm} Suppose $k$ is non-trivially valued.
 Let $S$ be a regular strict $k$-affinoid space.
 Let $\pi: C \rightarrow S$ be a flat proper relative analytic curve.
 Let $x \in S$ be such that $C_x:=\pi^{-1}(x)$ is a smooth and geometrically connected analytic curve over $\mathcal{H}(x)$ (hence non-empty).